Neoteroi/BlackSheep-Docs/docs/requests.md

     async def create_something(input: FromForm[SomethingInput]):
         data = input.value

-        # data is already deserialized from form into an instance of
+        # data is already deserialized from the form body into an instance
-        # `SomethingInput` - however some properties need to be parsed
+        # of `SomethingInput` - however some properties need to be parsed
         # from str into the desired type in the class definition -
         # see __init__ above
     ```